Groundup Features: Project Audible Cheer

-In this edition of Groundup Features, we speak to Skye, founder of Project Audible Cheer, and find out what kick-started her giving journey and the inspiration behind her initiative.
+In this edition of Groundup Central Features: we speak with Skye, founder of Project Audible Cheer, and find out what kick-started her giving journey and the inspiration behind her initiative.

 I shifted from retail therapy to being mindful of the impact of our choices and actions, practicing a sustainable lifestyle.
 Community work is a natural progression – as I met more individuals concerned with helping and less focused on meeting their own wants, more concrete opportunities to help arose.